007revad/Synology_enable_M2_volume/README.md

 1. Download the latest version _Source code (zip)_ from https://github.com/007revad/Synology_enable_M2_volume/releases
 2. Save the download zip file to a folder on the Synology.
     - Do ***NOT*** save the script to a M.2 volume.
-The M.2 volume may not be available until after the script has run.
+After a DSM or Storage Manager update the M.2 volume won't be available until after the script has run.
 3. Unzip the zip file.

 ## How to run the script